dongylaq/QETU/README.md

         running install_egg_info
         Removing /Users/dongyl/opt/anaconda3/lib/python3.9/site-packages/matlabengineforpython-R2021b-py3.9.egg-info
         Writing /Users/dongyl/opt/anaconda3/lib/python3.9/site-packages/matlabengineforpython-R2021b-py3.9.egg-info

+At a macOS or Linux operating system prompt, you can also run the following command in the terminal (you might need administrator privileges to execute these commands.
+Here you need to replace the "matlabroot" by the proper matlabroot folder)

+        cd "matlabroot"/extern/engines/python
+        python setup.py install

 ## Test example
 When the requirements are installed, the package can be tested by running the code.